Profile picture of Kristin Perry

 Research

-Dr. Perry current research examines developmental pathways from prenatal substance exposure to childhood outcomes.
+Dr. Perry’s current research examines developmental pathways from prenatal substance exposure to childhood outcomes.
 Her research explores the effects of modifiable protective factors, such as sensitive parenting and positive peer interactions to inform prevention and intervention efforts.
-She is currently working on projects using innovative methods to examine the impact of prenatal tobacco and cannabis exposure on children's regulatory processes and evaluating how cannabis and tobacco use in the pre- and postnatal period co-occurs with mood for caregivers.
+She is currently working on projects using innovative methods to examine the impact of prenatal tobacco and cannabis exposure on children's regulatory processes and evaluate how cannabis and tobacco use in the pre- and postnatal period co-occurs with mood for caregivers.